The DCEU comes roaring back to life with superheroes the way they were meant to be, and this time I think we can actually all agree on that.

 The film's approach to action is, naturally, fluid; though perhaps the standout, in fact, winds up on dry land.
 It offers a new way to integrate CGI into superhero films, which always wind up with more than one fight at a time, dispensing with cross-cutting and simply layering each running battle into different planes, a lateral pair of chase sequences with the camera gracefully moving through and around and back as its subject of interest changes, while yet another enemy in reserve tracks a third parallel line through the scene.
 James Wan loves Smash Bros., I think.
 So do I, but if Aquaman looks like a video game, and it does, a lot, it never actually feels like one.
 Even when Aquaman is at its most confused, it feels purposefully chaotic, and only to overwhelm you before immediately reimposing order: the finale, an epic battle beneath the waves, soon narrows from tens of thousands of participants to only two.

-Aquaman can be fairly accused of being high camp, but it knows it: Patrick Wilson is unimpeachable as a man who can shout, "CALL ME OCEAN MASTER!" and mean it, and if you laugh, it's out of sheer appreciation that anybody can play a megalomanical villain so straight while still winding up putting some genuine humanity, along with some yearning of his own, into his interactions with his half-brother, whom he hates more because he's the reason his mother's gone than for anything Arthur actually did himself.
+Aquaman can be fairly accused of being high camp, but it knows it: Patrick Wilson is unimpeachable as a man who can snarl, "CALL ME OCEAN MASTER" and mean it, and if you laugh, it's out of sheer appreciation that anybody can play a megalomanical villain so straight while still winding up putting some genuine humanity, along with some yearning of his own, into his interactions with his half-brother, whom he hates more because he's the reason his mother's gone than for anything Arthur actually did himself.
 Heard gets to be The Girl, but one with at least an evocation of substance; it's a wonderful performance for a character that's mostly plot, breasts, cool water superpowers, and blood-red hair that was in the comics long before The Little Mermaid, everybody—like Ariel, red was chosen because water is blue, so let's not overthink it.
 Sure, it's fine to eat your greens like with Spider-Verse, where the hero doesn't get to kiss the girl; but Aquaman knows that's never going to be as cathartic and powerful, and Aquaman knows how to be cathartic and powerful.
 It ends with two scenes, quickly, respectful of its audience's indulgence of 143 surprisingly fleet minutes.
 These two scenes strike like irons.
 I said the movie's got a lot of Spielberg in it.
 It has even more comics: it knows how to deploy an image for maximum effect and emotional understanding, from the moment when ten year-old Arthur discovers for the first time that the fish understand him even if no one else does, to the moment a man sees a woman just standing on a dock, like a miracle.
 It knows how to move between them, too, with brilliant quicksilver transitions that use the sea and a swirling camera to swing through time and space.
 (The actual worst thing about the movie?
 The onscreen text that tells us where we are, when it never matters where, but what we find there.
 Okay, maybe it's the kid playing teenaged Arthur.
 Ouch.)
 But even the smallest characters, like Thomas and Atlanna—they mean something, to the people who love them, and each other, and there's so much to experience and feel in this movie that, of course, is just as much about the giant sea monster Karathen (Julie Andrews) as it is about anything else.